These Easy Candied Walnuts are made in a skillet, with only 3 ingredients! They are a perfect balance of sweet, salty, crisp, and chewy - No Eggs!

 - Cool in a single layer: Spread the nuts out evenly in a single layer on the prepared surface.
 Avoid piling them up or overcrowding the pan, as this traps steam and causes them to clump or stay sticky instead of crisping up properly.

-How to make candied walnuts?
+How to make candied walnuts on the stovetop?

 Tips for Success